HOW WE DECIDED

-Puffy makes a comfortable bed that feels like a blend between memory and more of a softer, neutral foam.
+Puffy makes a comfortable bed that feels like a blend between memory and more of a softer, neutral foam, making one of the best mattresses for teens who alternate between sleeping positions.
 This is a 10″ mattress and overall is a bit softer, but still contours to your body nicely.
 We rate it at about a medium (maybe a hair firmer) on the firmness scale — good for all sleeping positions.
 That said, if you’re looking for an extra firm or extra soft bed, Puffy is not it.

 The short story with Puffy is that it’s just a safe pick.
 There’s nothing overly unique about this mattress (aside from its washable cover), but it is comfortable and it will be a nice mattress for a lot of teenagers.

 Nolah is one of those mattresses that’s immediately comfortable.
 While it uses a blend of various foams, overall, Nolah feels like an airy memory foam.
 There’s no stuck-in-the-mud feeling, but the bed does sink in and contours to your body nicely.

 This bed is around a medium-soft on our firmness scale and is preferable for side and combo sleepers.
 That said, if your teenager is on the lighter side (120 lb or under) and sleeps on their back or stomach, they’ll be just fine with Nolah.